open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

           - otlphttp
 ```

-### Configuration for Kubernetes attributes processor
+### Configuration for Kubernetes Attributes Processor

-The collector can be configured to add Kubernetes metadata to logs, metrics and traces.
+The collector can be configured to add Kubernetes metadata, such as pod name and namespace name, as resource attributes to incoming logs, metrics and traces.

 This feature is disabled by default.
 It has the following requirements:

-- It requires [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) processor to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) version of the collector image.
+- It requires [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) processor to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) version of the collector image.

 To enable this feature, set the  `presets.kubernetesAttributes.enabled` property to `true`.
 Here is an example `values.yaml`: